thomgrand/tf_kdtree/README.md

 This repository implements two different custom KNN algorithms: A simple, yet memory efficient exhaustive search with quadratic runtime but linear memory.
 Secondly, for multiple queries of the same point cloud, a custom KD-Tree operator in CUDA (GPU), or C++ (CPU).
 The KD-Tree is always generated using the CPU, but is automatically transferred to the GPU for Tensorflow operations there.
 The KD-Tree implementation has logarithmic runtime and will quickly

 The algorithms' dimensions are currently defined through template parameters and must be known at compile-time therefore.
-The present version compiles the library for the following dimensionalities: 1, 2, 3, 5, 10, 20, 50, 100.
+The present version compiles the library for the dimensionalities 1, 2, 3.

 # Usage Examples